 Background

 Recent research in febrile neutropenia (FN) has focused on reducing the intensity of treatment for those thought to be at low risk of significant morbidity or mortality.
 This has not led to a reduced burden of treatment for either families or health care systems.
-An alternative approach is to discharge stop treatment for all patients who remain well after 48 hours of inpatient treatment, and who have no evidence of positive microbiology.
+An alternative approach is to discharge all patients who remain well after 48 hours of inpatient treatment, either with no ongoing treatment or with appropriate antibiotics if the cultures are positive.
 This paper aims to demonstrate that this approach is safe.

 Method